-Rules, however, seldom change in their entirety; usually, new conditions are added to old conditions3, new or modified actions need to be replaced or recombined in new combinations.
-Therefore, the requirement to componentize rules for pluggability emerges.
-We can start by encapsulating their constituent elements:
+Rules, however, do not change in their entirety; new conditions need to be applied to augment old conditions, new or modified actions need to be replaced or recombined in new combinations.
+Therefore, we the requirement to componentize rules for pluggability emerges.
+We can start by encapsulating their constituent elements: conditions, actions, properties passed to them (context), result objects along with the rule itself as an adaptable component.